lumen-org/lumen/README.md

 This explains how to install and configure `lumen` and its dependencies.

-Note that `lumen` is build on top of the modelbase back-end](https://github.com/lumen-org/modelbase), which provides a SQL-like interface for querying models and its data [@Lucas:2021:modelbase].
+Note that `lumen` is build on top of the modelbase back-end](https://github.com/lumen-org/modelbase), which provides a SQL-like interface for querying models and its data.

 ## Requirements